kirbyjp/SVET/theory/theory.md

 $$\frac{S_p}{B} \ge \kappa_{\text{yield}} \Gamma_p$$

 Dynamic loading (CaBS) lowers the effective threshold, making rapid increases in update demand more likely to trigger a collapse into H. In this regime, the node ensemble can no longer sustain the coherent update demand of the primary pattern.
 To prevent a geometric singularity, the node network undergoes a **Phase Transition**, reconfiguring local node states into new, simpler patterns (e.g., Pair Production).
 This mechanism replaces the mathematical "shambles" of the GR singularity with a physically finite, high-strain core.

+### 3.5 The Netzero Energy Principle
+SVET adopts a **Netzero** energy interpretation rather than the quantum field theory concept of zero-point energy.
+The node network itself possesses zero net energy in its idle state.
+All physical energy is an accounting of active, coherent patterns moving through the network.

+To maintain operations without divergence, we define a non-zero **Floor Budget ($B_0$)**—the baseline coherent-processing capacity of idle nodes.
+This is a structural threshold of the network, not stored energy, vacuum energy, or dark energy.

 ---